 A Chiropractor trains for 5 years at University to learn how to identify and correct spinal joint dysfunction.
 Our Chiropractors, Gray Moritz,

 Our chiropractors are required to regularly attend seminars and workshops to keep up to date with advances in chiropractic and healthcare.

-Chiropractic is remarkably low-risk, as outlined by the Chiropractor’s Association of Australia on their website: Published studies and reports through the National Registration and Accreditation Scheme show that chiropractic is a low risk health modality.
-While chiropractic treatment is generally considered safe, occasionally it may cause adverse reactions in some people.
-Similar techniques by other practitioner groups who have the ability to practise restricted acts as defined by law, also demonstrate low risk and harm.
+Chiropractic is considered a low-risk health modality as outlined by the Australian Chiropractor’s Association on their website: Published studies and reports through the National Registration and Accreditation Scheme show that chiropractic is a

 What Causes Spinal Joint Dysfunction?